-An Associate Degree or higher may be used as a substitution for an Entrance Exam (transcript required).
+ACT scores (copy of score sheet required) or an Associate Degree or higher (transcript required) may be used as a substitution for the Compass test.

 Submit proof through a transcript that you have received a grade of C or better in the course(s) below: Two semesters at high school level with a "C" grade or better each semester (high school transcript) OR One semester at postsecondary level with "C" grade or better (college transcript).

 Once you have successfully completed Phase One and Two you will either be accepted into your program, or placed on a waiting list if your program is full.

 Applicants in the process of satisfying COMPASS® minimums and completing academic prerequisites coursework must submit a Core Course Eligibility Form (CCE Form) to the Admissions Office after all coursework is completed and grades have been processed.

 A pre-entrance health history and physical examination must be on file three weeks prior to entering the core courses of this program.
 The Admissions Office will notify you at the appropriate time with a specified deadline.

 See our International Students website for more information.